FormidableLabs/react-native-ama/packages/forms/docs/FormSubmit.md

 # Form.Submit (FormSubmit)

-This is a [Pressable](./Pressable) wrapper for the form Submit button.
+This component provides the submit action for your button via render props.
-The component triggers the [Form onSubmit](./Form#-onsubmit) callback and therefore focuses on the first invalid field if the submission fails.
+It triggers the [Form onSubmit](./Form#-onsubmit) callback and therefore focuses on the first invalid field if the submission fails.

 ## Usage